L7R4/bot_tito/README.md

 # TELEGRAM BOT 🤖
-**It is a telegram bot to forward messages from a group / channel to another**
+**It is a telegram bot to resent messages from a group / channel to another**

 ### INSTALATION 📃
-The dependencys is in file **requiments.txt**👆
-For download:
+The requirements are in the file. **requirements.txt**👆 For download:
 *(venv)$ pip install -r requirements.txt*

 ### HOW USE ⚙
-Add your bot in the two groups/ channels que quieras usar And colocar your token en donde dice YOUR_TOKEN and done.
+Add your BOT in 2 groups or channels you want to use And place your TOKEN where you say YOUR_TOKEN, execute and done

 ### LICENSE 📕
 MIT